Spiric section: Spiric sections on a spindle torus

 Spiric sections on a spindle torus, whose planes intersect the spindle (inner part), consist of an outer and an inner curve (s. picture).

-Spriric sections as isoptics
+Spiric sections as isoptics

 Isoptics of ellipses and hyperbolas are spiric sections.
 (S. also weblink The Mathematics Enthusiast.)

 Examples of spiric sections

 Examples include the hippopede and the Cassini oval and their relatives, such as the lemniscate of Bernoulli.
 The Cassini oval has the remarkable property that the product of distances to two foci are constant.
 For comparison, the sum is constant in ellipses, the difference is constant in hyperbolae and the ratio is constant in circles.